FAQ: AI generated cluster names

 Screenshot 2023-06-06 at 21.22.16

-What insights can I use to help me rename my segments?
+What insights can I use to help me rename my clusters?

-As explained, the segment names are suggestions based on the segment auto-description (bio-keywords).
-If you wish to modify these to include additional attributes, we recommend exploring the insights report for each segment, where you can take inspiration to rename your segments from the following tabs:
+As explained, the cluster names are suggestions based on the cluster auto-description (bio-keywords).
+If you wish to modify these to include additional attributes, we recommend exploring the insights report for each cluster, where you can take inspiration to rename your clusters from the following tabs:

 • Demographics